irnaasllani/irnaasllani/README.md

 ## License

-This project is open-source and available under the [MIT License](URL to your repository license).
+This project is open-source and currently not under any formal license.
+Access to the source code is granted on a case-by-case basis.
+Please contact me (irna.asllani@gmail.com) to request access or more information.

 ## Project Status